Jaiganesh235/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 xnor(yxnor,a,b);
 endmodule
 `

-Logic symbol & Truthtable
+# LOGIC SYMBOL & TRUTHTABLE:

-RTL realization
+# RTL REALIZATION:

-Output:
+# OUTPUT WAVEFORM:

-RTL
+# RESULT:

 Result:
 Thus the different digital IC’s are studied and the truth table for different logic gates are verified.